 “Route Y” is by no means a universal prescription for all ailments.
 While “Route X” reforms often have marginal gains but not systems transformation – this is not to suggest that there are never situations where “Route X” reforms can be effective catalysts for greater systems change.
 Whether a “Route Y” approach will work depends on whether it has or can have (by recruitment or motivating existing employees) mission driven bureaucrats.
 “Route Y” solutions are also unlikely to produce quick wins.

 Overall, it is important for development policy to think more about managing for mission.
 Controls and constraints may indeed constrain bad bureaucrats, but there is a two-sided impact to “Route X” and it can also constrain – and drive out – the intrinsically motivated.
 Instead, we should perhaps think more about recruiting the mission-driven in the first place, and how this can be achieved.
 Mission driven bureaucrats may also be more drawn to places that already have “Route Y” cultures.
 Better performance often happens with less control.
 Contrary conventional wisdom, we may often improve performance by relaxing, not adding, controls and monitoring.

 This blog is based on the talk “Mission Driven Bureaucrats” by Dan Honig, delivered as part of the International Development Department (IDD)’s guest seminar series at University of Birmingham.
 You can view the full talk recording here.

-To read more about Dan Honig's research, check out his new paper "Managing for Motivation as Public Peformance Improvement Strategy in Education & Far Beyond".
+You can read about Dan Honig’s work on his website, or check out his new paper “Managing for Motivation as Public Performance Improvement Strategy in Education & Far Beyond“.